Illegal immigration to the United States and crime

+Crimes committed by illegal immigrants to the United States is a legal and political issue in the United States.

+In the United States, illegal immigration is a federal offense under 8 U.S.C. § 1325.
+The maximum punishment, six months' prison term for the first offense, is equivalent to a misdemeanor in United States law, which is lower than a felony.

-The issue of crimes committed by illegal immigrants to the United States is a topic that is often asserted and debated in politics and the media when discussing Immigration policy in the United States.
+The issue of crimes committed by illegal immigrants to the United States is a topic that is often asserted by more conservative politicians and media outlets when discussing immigration policy in the United States.

 There is scholarly consensus that illegal immigrants commit less crime than natives.
-Sanctuary cities—which adopt policies designed to avoid prosecuting people solely for being in the country illegally—have no statistically meaningful impact on crime, and may reduce the crime rate.
+Sanctuary cities—which limit or deny cooperation with the national government in enforcing immigration law—have no statistically meaningful impact on crime, and may reduce the crime rate.
 Research suggests that immigration enforcement has no impact on crime rates.

+Some commentators argue that some of the claims linking immigration to crime are made in bad faith.

 Research

 Relationship between immigration status and crime

-Entering the US without documented permission from the US government is a crime.
-According to some empirical evidence that disregarded illegal immigration as a crime, immigrants (including illegal immigrants) were otherwise less likely to commit crimes than native-born citizens in the United States.
+Entering the US without documented permission from the US government is an "offense" or a misdemeanor.
+According to some empirical evidence that disregarded illegal immigration itself as a crime, immigrants (including illegal immigrants) were otherwise less likely to commit crimes than native-born citizens in the United States.

+A 2020 paper by the Cato Institute found that the illegal immigrant conviction rate in Texas was 45 percent lower than the conviction rate of native-born Texans.
+Texas is the only state that gathers an arrestee's biometric data through the Department of Homeland Security's system tracking illegal immigrants and that maintains the records of an arrestee's immigration status.

 A 2018 study found that undocumented immigration to the United States did not increase violent crime rates.
 A 2017 study found that "Increased undocumented immigration was significantly associated with reductions in drug arrests, drug overdose deaths, and DUI arrests, net of other factors."
 A 2017 study found that California's extension of driving licenses to unauthorized immigrants "did not increase the total number of accidents or the occurrence of fatal accidents, but it did reduce the likelihood of hit and run accidents, thereby improving traffic safety and reducing costs for California drivers ... providing unauthorized immigrants with access to driver's licenses can create positive externalities for the communities in which they live."